Entity component system: Martin's ECS

 Some of these advantages can also be achieved using smart pointers.

 Components have no game code (behavior) inside of them.
 The components don't have to be located physically together with the entity, but should be easy to find and access using the entity.

 "Each System runs continuously (as though each System had its own private thread) and performs global actions on every Entity that possesses a Component or Components that match that System's query."

 The Unity game engine

-Unity's layout has tables each with columns of components.
+Unity's layout has tables, each with columns of components.
 In this system an entity type is based on the components it holds.
 For every entity type there is a table (called an archetype) holding columns of components that match the components used in the entity.
 To access a particular entity one must find the correct archetype (table) and index into each column to get each corresponding component for that entity.

-Apparatus ECS

-Apparatus is a third-party ECS implementation for Unreal Engine that has introduced some additional features to the common ECS paradigm.
-One of those features is the support of the type hierarchy for the components.
-Each component can have a base component type (or a base class) much like in OOP.
-A system can then query with the base class and get all of its descendants matched in the resulting entities selection.
-This can be very useful for some common logic to be implemented on a set of different components and adds an additional dimension to the paradigm.

-FLECS

-Flecs is a fast and lightweight Entity Component System (ECS) for C & C++ that lets you build games and simulations with millions of entities.